Auto Lock Greyed Out: How to Fix it on iPhone [Latest Guide]

 Major Causes for Auto-Lock Greyed Out on iPhone

 The major and essential reason is the default Low Power Mode to auto-lock greyed out on your iPhone.
 Generally, this mode is set at 30 seconds, and after that, your iPhone will grey automatically.

 This feature is designed to increase the battery life of your device.
-If your screen power is regularly on and you do not do work on your device.
-In case it consumes time and drains your battery.
+If your screen power is regularly on and you do not work on your device, it consumes time and drains your battery.
 So, Auto-Lock Mode works and locks your iPhone after 30 seconds.
 Why is it 30 seconds?
-Because it is the minimum time for auto-locking in iPhone.
+Because it is the minimum time for auto-locking on an iPhone.